 Desalination plants have been constructed in major Australian coastal cities to produce large amounts of drinking water for urban populations.

 Australia's first major seawater desalination plant was commissioned in Perth in 2006 to produce 45 billion litres per year (130 million litres per day).
 A second plant has been built adding a further 100 billion litres per year (274 million litres per day) to Perth's supplies.
 The same size plant has been developed in Adelaide.

-Sydney’s plant can produce 91 billion litres per year (250 million litres per day), and the Gold Coast can produce 48 billion litres per year (133 million litres per day).
-The Victorian Desalination Plant is capable of producing 150 billion litres per year (444 million litres per day).
+Sydney's plant can produce 91 billion litres year (250 million litres per day), and the Gold Coast can produce 48 billion litres year (133 million litres per day).
+The Victorian Desalination Plant is capable of producing 150 billion litres year (444 million litres per day).

-The Victorian plant is being built by AquaSure, a company which includes Degrémont, a world leader in reverse osmosis technology.
+The Victorian Desalination Project is being delivered by AquaSure, a company which includes Degrémont, a world leader in reverse osmosis technology.
 Degrémont has built about 250 desalination plants, including the first Perth plant, delivering water to around 10 million people around the world.